The United States Labor Department suggests that businesses can comply with their new overtime rule by

 We can help you with:

-Update: The courts have struck down the rule for now, but Trump has promised to release a new rule.
+Update: The courts have struck down the new overtime rule for now, but Trump has promised to release a new rule.